jbarnette93/n8n-Smart-Support-Triage/README.md

 You can spin up a ready-to-run demo (with sample workflows auto-imported) in one command:

-🧰 **Prerequisites**
-Before starting, ensure you have the following installed:
+🧰 **Prerequisites:** Before starting, ensure you have the following installed:
 	- Docker Desktop (v4.0+ or Docker Engine 20.10+)
 	- docker compose (Compose V2 CLI, bundled with Docker Desktop)
 	- make (optional, used for convenience commands)